Fabian2611/lift/README.md

 When encountering bugs, please file an issue with the output of the following commands attached:

+### Known Issues

+`Bore failed.
+Last error: could not connect to bore.pub:7835`

+This usually means outbound traffic on port 7835 is blocked by a firewall/VPN.
+Try -l for local mode, or a different network.

 ```
 $ nc -zv bore.pub 7835